No optical illusion: Obama balances world crises with golf, time off

 This year's presidential trip to the island is longer than previous years, when his stays have lasted just over a week.
 Obama, in office since 2009, is scheduled to return to the White House on Sunday for a couple of days of meetings before coming back to Martha's Vineyard to finish his vacation.

-Several dozen anti-Obama protesters held signs and waved at passing vehicles on Saturday afternoon at a traffic circle near a bridge that links the area to other parts of Massachusetts.
+Several dozen anti-Obama protesters held signs and waved at passing vehicles on Saturday afternoon at a traffic circle near a bridge that links Cape Cod to other parts of Massachusetts.

 One sign read, "Stop Obama!" and another read, "Harboring illegals is a felony," a reference to Obama's planned executive orders to help undocumented immigrants.